object-Object/disJanitor/README.md

 This bot **has not been designed for multi-server use**, and by default will shut itself down if it is in more than one server.
 The main issues are the lack of per-server configuration for prefix, delete time, and staff roles / command permissions.
 The reason for this is simply that I designed this bot for a specific task in one server, so it would have been a waste of effort to implement multi-server support when I don't need it to do that.

+## Required permissions

+This bot requires the following permissions:
+* In any managed channels:
+  * Read Messages
+  * Send Messages
+  * Manage Messages
+* In one other channel (for configuration):
+  * Read Messages
+  * Send Messages

 ## Installation

 1. Install [Luvit](https://luvit.io) and [Discordia](https://github.com/SinisterRectus/Discordia).